 On September 7, 2008, we entered into a senior preferred stock purchase agreement with Treasury pursuant to which we issued to it one million shares of senior preferred stock and a warrant to purchase, for a nominal price, shares of common stock equal to 79.9% of the outstanding common stock of Fannie Mae.
 The senior preferred stock and the warrant were issued as an initial commitment fee for Treasury's commitment.
-As a result of the dividend provisions of the senior preferred stock and quarterly directives from our conservator, we are obligated to pay Treasury each quarter the amount, if any, by which our net worth as of the end of the immediately preceding fiscal quarter exceeds an applicable capital reserve amount.
-The senior preferred stock purchase agreement and the dividend and liquidation provisions of the senior preferred stock were amended in January 2021 pursuant to a letter agreement, including Treasury's funding commitment, the applicable capital reserve amount, and the dividend and liquidation provisions of the senior preferred stock are described more fully in our most recent Form 10-K. The senior preferred stock purchase agreement and the warrant also contain covenants that significantly restrict our operations and that are described in our most recent Form 10-K and any subsequently filed Form 10-Q.
+The senior preferred stock purchase agreement and the dividend and liquidation provisions of the senior preferred stock were amended in January 2021 pursuant to a letter agreement between Fannie Mae, through FHFA in its capacity as conservator, and Treasury.

+The terms of the agreement, including Treasury's funding commitment, the applicable capital reserve amount, and the dividend and liquidation provisions of the senior preferred stock are described more fully in our most recent Form 10-K. The senior preferred stock purchase agreement and the warrant also contain covenants that significantly restrict our operations and that are described in our most recent Form 10-K and any subsequently filed Form 10-Q.